dpi-tta-slides/sdf-overview/PITCHME.md

 ---
 # Learning how to learn
-- Our real goal during these 12 weeks is not to learn Ruby, Rails, Bootstrap, or any other particular language or framework.
+- Our real goal during these 12 weeks is not to learn Ruby, Rails, JavaScript, Bootstrap, or any other particular language or framework.
 - These are good, beginner-friendly, motivating choices for an introductory course.
 - Our real goal is to **learn how to learn**, so that you can then go on to learn whatever interests you.